-The majority of cases of preeclampsia in healthy primaparous women are mild and associated with little increased risk of adverse pregnancy outcome; approximately 75% are diagnosed near term or intrapartum.
-Frequency and severity of preeclampsia is higher in women with previous preeclampsia, multifetal pregnancies and pre-existing hypertension, diabetes mellitus and thrombophilias.
-(33) Research suggests that significant maternal morbidity arises in about 15% of women with severe preeclampsia.
+The majority of cases of preeclampsia in healthy primaparas are mild and associated with little increased risk of adverse pregnancy outcome; approximately 75% are diagnosed near term or intrapartum.
+Frequency and severity of preeclampsia is higher with previous preeclampsia, multifetal pregnancies and pre-existing hypertension, diabetes mellitus and thrombophilias.
+(33) Research suggests that significant maternal morbidity arises in about 15% of cases of severe preeclampsia.
 The tonic-clonic seizures of eclampsia are thought to occur in 1% to 2% of cases of severe preeclampsia.
 (28) Table 6 describes the incidence of complications of severe preeclampsia.